-Send an e-mail via "ELSA-INFO" and "ELSA-SC" mailing lists and promote the event, for example, on the "ELSA IB" and "ELSA S&C Team" Facebook groups.
+Send an e-mail via "ELSA-SC" mailing lists and promote the event, for example, on the "ELSA IB" and "ELSA S&C Team" Facebook groups.
 This is the quickest and cheapest way of reaching almost all ELSA members to inform them about the project.
-If you organise a large event, you cannot forget about preparing some useful materials and gadgets for participants.